gyrogami logo

 Categories: Instruction and information; Projects and equipment

 Drawplates are used to make wire.
+They have successively smaller holes to slowly decrease the diameter of wire.
 Crappy ones are plain steel.
 Better ones have carbide inserts which is what I use.
-They have successively smaller holes to slowly decrease the diameter of wire.
-In a shop setting there are only so many metals suitable for this DIY equipment: precious metals, copper, and sometimes other base metals.
+In a shop setting there are few metals suitable for this DIY equipment: precious metals, copper, and select other metals.

 They are used for reducing the diameter of tubing, too.
 It is more difficult than pulling wire since there is often much more metal being compressed.
-This is what drawbenches are for since it is not feasible to pull it by hand.
+This is what drawbenches are for since it is not feasible to pull large tubing or wire by hand.

 I've split oak drawplates so forego the wood for best results.

 Loop-in-loops are a different story.
-I've split oak drawplates so forego the wood.
+I've split 1" thick oak drawplates so forego the wood.
 Fortunately, a well-made chain doesn't need to be molested by a drawplate.
 I make high-quality, nearly perfect chains so drawplates are only used by special request.
-All of my clients have left the chains untouched once they understood what was going on.
+All of my clients have left the chains untouched once they understood what was happening.
 Besides, relying on a random process to "fix" the chain is an invitation to disaster.

 Posted by M: May 2, 2024